 Data analyst salary in the US by city

 Now let’s see how data analysts paid across the country.
-Across all the 50 states and multiple cities, the average salary of the data analyst in the US were as follows,
+Across all the 50 states and multiple cities, the average salary of the data analyst in the US was as follows,

 - Washington DC — US$ 82,789 / year